Jaye-Bee/final-project-tate-art-museum/data/README.md

 # Data Description: IMDB popular movies data

 (this is an example only.
 Edit this file as you see fit.
-It is recommended that you also include a copy of the original data used for this project in this folder - tyically in `.csv` format)
+It is recommended that you also include a copy of the original data used for this project in this folder - typically in `.csv` format)

 We use the `IMDB_movies.csv` dataset available at
 <https://github.com/reisanar/datasets/blob/master/IMDB_movies.csv>